Seich/martianwabbit/src/_posts/2013-01-18-rails-quickhint-1.md

 ---
 layout: post
-title: "Rails Quickhint #1: Creating a model while skipping validations"
+title: "Creating a model while skipping validations in Rails"
 ---

 This certainly needs some background.
 I've been working on a random rails project for the better part of the last couple of months.